This page covers the steps necessary to set up Outlook 2010, Outlook 2013, Outlook 2016, or Outlook 2019 on a new computer.

-The steps are similar for all versions of Outlook and Windows, but dialogs and folder paths can vary.
-This page uses screenshots and menus from Outlook 2010 and Outlook 2013.
+The steps are similar for all versions of Outlook and Windows, but dialogs and folder paths can vary between versions or builds.

 - Step 1: Get the files from old computer

 - Step 2: Put Files on New Computer

 - Step 3: Create a Profile

 - Step 5: Add Old Data File (*.PST)

 - Step 7: Signatures & Stationery (and custom dictionary)